Hakesh/p1-sherpa-finder/README.md

   - Great resource for all kinds of wallpapers.
 This is where i found the background image for the sign up form.
 Exact source can be found in the code of style.css

 - [W3schools](https://www.w3schools.com/)
-  - I didn't use any specific code snippet from them but they are such an incredible resource for learning that I feel i need to include them here as their explenation and examples can help by an incredible amount when trying to understand something!
+  - I didn't use any specific code snippet from them but they are such an incredible resource for learning that I feel i need to include them here as their explanations and examples can help by an incredible amount when trying to understand something.

 - [Web Dev Simplified](https://www.youtube.com/c/WebDevSimplified)